 If you’re looking to convert measurements, refer to our Metric Conversion Guide.

 Preheat the oven to 350 degrees F. Line two baking sheets with parchment paper, or grease them generously.

-Sift the flour and baking powder into a mixing bowl.
-Now, using a pastry blender, two forks, or your impeccably clean fingertips, add the butter into the flour mixture.
+Sift the flour, butter and baking powder into a mixing bowl.
+Now, using a pastry blender, two forks or your impeccably clean fingertips, add the butter into the flour mixture.
 Mix until it has formed a slightly shaggy dough.

-Add the sugar and milk, and mix until it comes together to form a stiff dough.
+Add the sugar, milk and vanilla, and mix until it comes together to form a stiff dough.
 Switch to a wooden spoon at this point.
 You may need to add a few more teaspoons of milk to get a workable consistency, but wait until everything is mixed to judge that.

 Transfer the mixture on to a surface dusted with confectioners’ sugar.
 Knead until it has become smooth and cohesive.